cloudconfig/cloco-docs/source/includes/_application-management.md

 Note that subscription limits on number of applications, number of configuration objects and number of environments will be evaluated when the application data is received, and if these exceed the subscription limits an error will be returned.
 </aside>

-### URL Parameters
+### Parameters

 Parameter | Description | Usage
 --------- | ----------- | -----
-subscription_id | The ID of the subscription. | Optional if defaulted via the --init command application_id | The ID of the application. | Optional if defaulted via the --init command
+sub | The ID of the subscription. | Optional if defaulted via the cloco init command. app | The ID of the application. | Optional if defaulted via the cloco init command. filename | Path to a JSON document containing the metadata. | Required.

 <aside class="notice">
 Requires subscription admin privilege.